SAP/fsm-shell/docs/events.md

   }
   ```

-  The property `authToken` can only be accessed by applications and will not be exposed to plugins.
+  The property `authToken` can only be accessed by applications and will not be exposed to extensions.
+Extensions should require an access_token using the auth value. _Also see [REQUIRE_AUTHENTICATION](#REQUIRE_AUTHENTICATION) event_

   REQUIRE_CONTEXT will first return the response payload, then trigger individual ViewState object as describe in the ViewState section.